 Basic routines are grouped in suites of three, and implement the underlying iterative method.
 Each suite comprises a setup routine, a solver, and a routine to return additional information.
 The solver routine is independent of the matrix storage format (indeed the matrix need not be stored at all) and the type of preconditioner.
-It uses reverse communication, i.e., it returns repeatedly to the calling program with the parameter IREVCM set to specified values which require the calling program to carry out a specific task (either to compute a matrix-vector product or to solve the preconditioning equation), to signal the completion of the computation or to allow the calling program to monitor the solution.
+It uses reverse communication (see Section 3.3.3 in How to Use the NAG Library and its Documentation for further information), i.e., it returns repeatedly to the calling program with the argument IREVCM set to specified values which require the calling program to carry out a specific task (either to compute a matrix-vector product or to solve the preconditioning equation), to signal the completion of the computation or to allow the calling program to monitor the solution.
 Reverse communication has the following advantages.